|VAT Rate on Digital Services

 An application for VAT registration can be made to this email: email@example.com

 Once registered, businesses will need to collect and remit taxes to the Costa Rican tax authorities.
 Note that these are returns for non-resident companies - not to be confused with VAT returns of local companies.

 |Same as the filing deadline

 |Input Tax Recovery

 |5 years.
 Storage abroad is allowed, but should always be available for the tax authority.

 Digital Reporting Requirements for Cross-Border Digital Services

-For more information about digital reporting requirements in Hungary, see the E-invoicing and Digital Reporting page.
+For more information about digital reporting requirements in Costa Rica see Costa Rica E-invoicing & Digital Reporting Guide.

 If the foreign entity providing digital services opts to be subject to the VAT withholding scheme, the MoF communicates this choice to credit card and financial institutions.
 Those companies will withhold the VAT, and the digital services provider should not be required to collect and remit that tax.